 - Coming Home

-Sharing our daily life we can encourage each other with our practice and together build diligence and solidity.
+By being together we can encourage each other with our practice and build diligence and solidity.
 Sharing a room with others is an opportunity to develop understanding and compassion for ourself and for those we live with.
 By being mindful of the people we share a room with, we can identify and appreciate their positive qualities, creating an atmosphere of harmony.
-We know that when the other person is happy, we are also happy
+We know that when the other person is happy, we are also happy.

 We can show our respect to our roommates and the space we share by helping to keep it neat and clean.
 We try to be considerate of our roommates.
-For example, we might like to ask first before we open a window or light incense or turn on the light, to make sure it will not bother our roommates.
-In this way we can create a supportive environment for practicing loving kindness through your words, thoughts and actions.
+For example, we might like to ask before we open a window or light incense or turn on the light, to make sure it will not bother our roommates.
+In this way we can create a supportive environment for practicing loving kindness through our words, thoughts, and actions.

 Bell of Mindfulness

-When your arrival you might hear a bell sound and suddenly people around you have stopped still, stopped talking, and stopped moving.
-It might be the telephone ringing or the clock chiming, or the monastery bell sounding.
+When you arrive at the practice center, you might hear a bell and notice people pausing in their activities and conversations.
+It might be the sound of a telephone ringing, the clock chiming, or the monastery’s activity bell sounding.
 These are our bells of mindfulness.
-When we hear the sound of the bell we relax our body and become aware of our breathing.
-We do that naturally, with enjoyment, and without solemnity or being stiffed.
+When we hear the sound of the bell, we relax our body and become aware of our breathing.
+We do this naturally, with enjoyment, and without solemnity or physical rigidity.

-When we hear one of these mindfulness bells ring, we stop all of our conversations and whatever we are doing and bring our awareness to our breathing.
-The ringing bell has called out to us:
+When we hear one of these bells of mindfulness, we stop our conversations and whatever we are doing and bring awareness to our breathing.
+The bell has called out to us:

 Listen, listen, this wonderful sound brings me back to my true home.

 Our breathing is a stable solid ground that we can take refuge in.
-Regardless of our internal weather- our thoughts, emotions and perceptions- our breathing is always with us like a faithful friend.
-Whenever we feel carried away, or sunken in a deep emotion, or scattered in worries and projects, we return to our breathing to collect and anchor our mind.
+Regardless of our internal weather–our thoughts, emotions, and perceptions–our breathing is always with us like a faithful friend.
+Whenever we feel carried away, sunken in a deep emotion, or scattered in worries and projects, we return to our breathing to collect and anchor our mind.